eleda77/eleda77.github.io/docs/vocab_list.md

 **edacious** - relating to or given to eating

+**effrontery** - a very confident attitude or way of behaving that is shocking or rude

 **ekename** - nickname

 **eleemosynary** - relating to or dependent on charity; charitable

+**elegiac** - something of, relating to, or involving, an elegy or something that expresses similar mournfulness or sorrow

 **elevenses** - a short break for light refreshments taken at about eleven o'clock in the morning

 **ell** - a former measure of length (equivalent to six hand breadths) used mainly for textiles, locally variable but typically about 45 inches

+**embrasure** - an opening with sides slanting outward in a wall or parapet for the firing of cannon; an opening in a wall for a door or window

 **emmet** - a holidaymaker, especially one visiting a resort in Cornwall (derogatory); archaic way to say ant

 **empennage** - an arrangement of stabilizing surfaces at the tail of an aircraft

+**encarmine** - to turn red or cover in blood (being made red by spilling blood)

 **enceinte** - an enclosure or the enclosing wall of a fortified place